israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  by Date constructor so you can parsing, managing, and displaying dates.

  Creates a JavaScript **`Date`** instance that represents a single moment in time.
+ `Date` objects are based on a time value that is the number of milliseconds since 1 January, 1970 UTC.

 #### The Date Constructor